Seeing the elephant: Elephants on the Overland Trails

 Courthouse Rock was a popular visual attraction on the landscape.
-These large monoliths were exciting trail markers that unfortunately were not always accessible for up-close perusal.
-Independence Rock has etchings all over its expansive base from travelers leaving their name, but Courthouse Rock was not as close to the main vein of the trail and so if pioneers wanted to see it they had to take side trips.
+These large monoliths were trail markers that were not always accessible for up-close perusal.
+Independence Rock has etchings all over its expansive base from travelers leaving their name, but Courthouse Rock was not as close to the main vein of the trail.
+As a result, if pioneers wanted to see it, they had to take side trips.
 Merril Mattes attributes the lack of depth perception to altitude; this misled many sightseers to think it was much closer than it was.
 John Lewis was one of these disillusioned tourists that in many ways can be universally compared to the average pioneer on the trail.
-He wanted to see the butte that was a once in a lifetime view of this entity, but the distance to see it and the extra work this entailed was more than he was expecting.
+He wanted to see the butte, but the distance to see it and the extra work this entailed was more than he was expecting.
 Hence while Courthouse Rock was massive and breathtaking, Lewis' overall experience of going so far out of his way was unexpected and disenchanting.

 Brothel and saloon elephants

 "The Row, Cripple Creek: a part of town where everybody goes to see the elephant."

 The ambiguity of the colloquial phrase "seeing the elephant" is likely what led to it being used as a euphemism or slang for western saloons and brothels throughout the end of the nineteenth century.
 A picture of a red light district in 1890s Colorado has the caption: "The Row, Cripple Creek: a part of town where everybody goes to see the elephant."
 This use of the elephant in regards to brothels was not a one-time use of the term.
 Coney Island, New York, also shows signs of the elephant referring to brothels or the prostitution trade.
 The Coney Island Elephant, built in 1884, was used as a brothel after its prime hotel business wore off.
 In his book about pleasure resorts, Jon Sterngrass writes that the popularity of the phrase came from Coney Island which used the elephant as a mascot throughout the Gilded Age.
 "So famous was this massive monument [the Elephant Hotel] that for a generation, "seeing the elephant" signified a quest for satisfactions in disreputable quarters."
 Earthly delights are not the only reason the elephant craze existed considering its many earlier origins.
-More likely the elephant Americanism gained steam and then was used as a catchy draw for brothels, saloons or businesses.
+More likely the elephant Americanism gained popularity and then was consequently used as a catchy draw for brothels, saloons,or businesses.
 There were several old west saloons that had 'elephant' in the title, including the famous White Elephant Saloons.

 The brothel elephant can also be seen in the movie Moulin Rouge! as courtesan Satine's business and living quarters.